Why is Pete Carroll so patient about the struggling Seahawks defense? ‘It’s out of necessity’

 He said it took “about eight or 10 plays’’ to realize the Bills didn’t seem intent on running much (which they had the previous week against the Patriots, a 38-18 run-to-pass ratio, though in much less favorable weather).

-“I know that when I make that mention it sounds like, ‘OK, we weren’t prepared for this,’’’ Carroll said.
+“I know that when I make that mention it sounds like, ‘OK, we weren’t prepared for this,’ ’’ Carroll said.
 “It was an unusual circumstance and so we just had to turn to it.
 And that’s all it was, really, it’s nothing more than that.’’

 And the Seahawks did largely abandon their base defense, with nickel corner D.J.
 Reed playing 58 of 68 snaps.

 Seattle brought more pressure as the game wore on, getting four sacks in the second half alone.
-But that also meant the secondary had to play a lot of man coverage, which made Seattle susceptible to a few big plays, such as the third-and-16 screen that went for 33 yards and set up the TD that put the Bills ahead 34-20.
+But that also meant the secondary had to play a lot of man coverage, which made Seattle susceptible to a few big plays, such as the third-and-16 screen that went for 33 yards and set up the touchdown that put the Bills ahead 34-20.

 In other words, defensively, nothing really seemed to go right, no matter what Seattle tried.

-But Carroll saw hope in things like the play of Dunlap, who played 46 snaps and had five tackles, a sack and five pressures, via Pro Football Focus.
+But Carroll said he saw hope in things like the play of Dunlap, who played 46 snaps and had five tackles, a sack and five pressures, via Pro Football Focus.
 He’s also hopeful that, once everyone plays a few games together, the corner-turn he thought had happened last week will happen again — this time for good.

 “We’ve not had the good fortune of that,’’ Carroll said.
 “So I’m hoping that as we keep going here, as we get a chance to finish in the stretch, that we’ll keep our guys out there together and we can make some progress.’’